 The term Benign Prostatic Hyperplasia (BPH) relates to an enlarged prostate which is not cancerous, but which may cause bothersome problems with the waterworks or lower urinary tract symptoms (LUTS) thanks to the resultant obstruction to the flow of urine out of the bladder.
 It is a very common problem in men, the growth in the prostate probably starting in middle age.
 It may result in bothersome symptoms in approximately 50 percent of men between the ages of 51 and 60 and up to 90 percent of men over the age of 80.

-Typical symptoms include;
+Typical symptoms for BPH include;

 - Difficulty in passing water,